minhquanle312/kma_crypto_basic/README.md

 ## FUTURE UPDATE

 - Refactor code in module to increase maintainable and update features ✔
-- Rewrite all encode and decode Hill
+- Rewrite all encode and decode Hill ✔
 - More cryptography function
+  - DES ✔
+- Increase reuseable of function, make code cleaner
 - (May be) form input data and render to HTML